coveo-labs/coveo-mcp-server/README.md

 The Coveo MCP Server is provided as-is, intended purely for educational and exploratory purposes.
 It’s not a production-ready product.

 ## Overview
-This is a simple MCP server that connects to **Coveo** and executes search queries.
+This is a simple MCP server that connects to **Coveo** and executes queries.
 It provides tools for:

 - Search functionality
 - Passage retrieval